nutratech/blog/posts/2022/07/02/hosting-your-own-blog-ubuntu-nginx-ghost.rst

 which performs a secure copy command twice a day.
 You can then perform weekly compressions and store to Google drive or run ``rsync`` on a large hard disk of your own.
+Ghost CLI supports a ``backup`` command, and an export feature from the admin labs in the UI.

+My blog does not run on NodeJS or ghost, because it is using tools like python, sphinx, ablog, and pelican to generate static HTML and efficiently serve that up through nginx.

 An application like this also won't scale to millions of views per day without heavily tweaking, adding, and improving things.